jadaml/Raisin/README.md

 E-Mail: [My University-provided address](mailto:Ádám L. Juhász<juadaml@inf.elte.hu>?subject=Raisin@Github)

-**Please do not contact me on any other way about this project other than noted in this readme file**
+**Please do not contact me in any other way about this project other than noted in this readme file**

 **Webpages:**